awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

   If you use an unknown patch, custom engine version \(CEV\) creation fails\.
 In this case, contact the RDS Custom support team and ask it to add the missing patch\.

-  For more information, see [Downloading your database installation files and patches from Oracle Software Delivery Cloud](custom-cev.preparing.md#custom-cev.preparing.download)\.
+  For more information, see [Step 2: Downloading your database installation files and patches from Oracle Software Delivery Cloud](custom-cev.preparing.md#custom-cev.preparing.download)\.
 + You have access to Amazon S3 so that you can upload your Oracle installation files\.
 You use the installation files when you create your RDS Custom CEV\.

-  For more information, see [Uploading your installation files to Amazon S3](custom-cev.preparing.md#custom-cev.preparing.s3) and [Creating a CEV](custom-cev.create.md)\.
+  For more information, see [Step 3: Uploading your installation files to Amazon S3](custom-cev.preparing.md#custom-cev.preparing.s3) and [Creating a CEV](custom-cev.create.md)\.
 + You supply your own virtual private cloud \(VPC\) and security group configuration\.
 For more information, see [Configuring IAM and your VPC](#custom-setup-orcl.iam-vpc)\.
 + The AWS Identity and Access Management \(IAM\) user that creates a CEV or RDS Custom DB instance has the required permissions for IAM, CloudTrail, and Amazon S3\.